cuemacro/chartpy/README.md

-I've also tried to design the library so that adding a new plotting engine is fairly straightforward (extend EngineTemplate and edit the get_engine method in Chart), so it's basically future proof for whatever new chart libraries come along, with relatively small changes to your code.
+I've also tried to design the library so that adding a new plotting engine is fairly straightforward (extend EngineTemplate and edit the get_engine method in Chart), so it's basically future proof for whatever new chart libraries come along, with relatively small changes to your code base.

 # chartpy examples